-Boone County Assisted Housing Department is a public housing agency in Burlington, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 19th, 2019, Boone County Assisted Housing Department has 1 waiting lists that are open now or opening soon.
+Boone County Assisted Housing Department is a Public Housing Agency in Burlington, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of July 16th, 2019, Boone County Assisted Housing Department has 1 waiting lists that are open now or opening soon.

 The Boone County Assisted Housing Department Housing Choice Voucher Waiting List is open indefinitely.